-SG asked to have a wider perspective of the contributions received via the public consultation (e.g. at pag 32).
+SG asked to have a wider perspective of the contributions from all groups of stakeholders received via the public consultation (e.g. at pag 32).

 SANTE clarified that input from the public consultation is already included in all annexes and in the main report.
 SANTE added that it is not considered appropriate to mention preferred options of single third countries.